Ve1n7/Ve1n7/README.md

 ----------

-👾 Security is a constant battle — nothing is truly unbreakable
+security is a constant battle nothing is truly unbreakable